You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Utilities and internet services

-These expenses show up on the income statement and directly affect the operating profit of the business.
+Unlike CapEx, these expenses show up on the income statement and directly affect operating profit in the current period.

-Why CapEx vs. OpEx Matters for IT Budgeting
+3. Why CapEx vs OpEx Decisions Matter for IT Strategy

 Here’s why this distinction matters: